According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 - Find places near you, weather, movies

 On a mac, clicking/tapping ‘x’ simply closes the window.
-However, there are multiple ways to force quit these apps (except finder app) and avoid letting them occupy resources.
+However, there are multiple ways to force quit these apps (except the finder app) and avoid letting them occupy resources.

 Force quitting apps on mac: